 Always a Place: Oneshot.
 Something must have happened between Zuko waking up and Aang coming back into the Jasmine Dragon.
 Missing scene from The Promise.

-The Bender Challenge: Collection of oneshots for this challenge; 50 in total, now complete.
+The Bender Challenge: Collection of oneshots written for a challenge; 50 in total, now complete.
 A series of prompts centered around the theme of fire.

 The Holding Hearts series

 Ripples in the Water: 13 chapters, complete.
 Ozai won the final battle, and Aang didn't survive.
 Having lost someone they both care about deeply and separated from the rest of their friends, Zuko and Katara are forced to flee for their lives, and have no one to rely on but each other to survive... and to find and train the next Avatar.

 Set in Stone: ~20 chapters, in progress.
 Zuko and Katara try to survive and keep their makeshift family together, all while searching for teachers so the next Avatar can learn the elements.
 In the meantime, Katara tries to deal with some unique problems of her own.

 Sane Fangirl/Fanboy Vows (feel free to copy and paste)

 1. There is a difference between fictional characters and the actors/actresses who play them.

 2. I will keep in mind that my favorite ship may not necessarily have the same appeal to other members of the fandom.
 (I'm looking at you, A:tLA fandom.)